Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 To do this we take the command we want to run and then follow it by an ampersand (`&`) symbol.

 This puts the job into the background so we can do other things in the terminal but it will still stop running if you log out of the instance.
-So we need to also add no hangup (`nohup`) to prevent the job from terminating when we log off from the instance.
 Finally we need to redirect the output Flye reports to the terminal into a file with `>`.

-Once we add these three things into our command we get the following:
+Once we add these into our command we get the following:
 ~~~
-nohup flye --nano-raw ~/data/nano_fastq/ERR3152367_sub5_filtered.fastq \
+flye --nano-raw ~/data/nano_fastq/ERR3152367_sub5_filtered.fastq \
      --out-dir assembly \
      --threads 4 \
      --iterations 3 \
-     --meta &> flye.out
+     --meta &> flye_output.txt &
 ~~~
 {: .bash}

-Note the lack of a space between `&>`.
+Note the lack of a space between `&>` and the second `&` --> explain here.

+We can now press enter to run the command.
+Unlike when we have previously run code, your prompt should immediately return.
+This doesn't mean that the code has finished already, it should now be running in the background.

 > ## Running commands on different servers
 > Depending on your computing resources -
+> nohup
 > Those with shared computing resources often get given the option to run a job in a queue --> slurm etc
 > Can run in screen
 > The `&` sign that we are using at the end of the command is for telling